-BUNITSDECO perform a a building u nit decomi position o of the vi ibrational modes.
+BUNITSDECO perform a building unit decomposition of the vibrational modes.

 - NBDNGUNIT number of building units irreducible by symmetry considered (the units symmetry-equivalent are automatically generated) - MBDNGUNIT(I), number of atoms of each unit.
-The sum defines NATOMS, the total number of atoms considered - (LBDNGUNIT(JA,IU), identification of the atoms: for each atom, the sequence number JA=1,4),IU=1,NATOMSand three cell indexes, in the order given in MBDNGUNIT
+The sum defines NATOMS, the I=1,NBDNGUNIT total number of atoms considered - (LBDNGUNIT(JA,IU), identification of the atoms: for each atom, the sequence number JA=1,4),IU=1,NATOMSand three cell indexes, in the order given in MBDNGUNIT

-7.2 Restart a calculation
+8.2 Restart a calculation